-Having your own vegetable patch or fruit garden was once commonplace, but fell out of favour as the food industry become more commercial and supermarkets began to take over.
+Having your own vegetable patch or fruit garden was once commonplace, but fell out of favor as the food industry become more commercial and supermarkets began to take over.
 In recent years however, more and more people have started explore growing their own produce again.
 Here we give 5 reasons why you might consider starting your own kitchen garden.

 Fruit and vegetables taste better and are healthier if eaten as soon as possible after picking.
 Most fruit you buy from supermarkets and the like is picked well before it is properly ripe, to extend shelf life, and this usually has an impact on flavor.
 Growing your own lets you taste the freshest possible produce as it’s meant to taste.